ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

     - [Eugene J. Wheelock](https://www.findagrave.com/memorial/79798548/eugene-j-wheelock) (1848 to 02 Feb 1866).

-Perhaps it is worth further investigation to search for a possible heretofore unknown business relationship between the West New Brighton grocers and the following Wheelock, whose identity I have not yet confirmed:
+Perhaps it is worth further investigation to search for a possible business relationship between the West New Brighton grocers and [William Almy Wheelock](https://www.findagrave.com/memorial/178689119/william-almy-wheelock) (23 Mar 1825 to 06 Jul 1905) who was a dry goods jobber throughout the 1850's in Manhattan, creating a fortune for himself at a young age.
+In the 1850 United States Federal Census in New York Ward 17 (Ancestry.com), William Snedecker's occupation appears to be "hosiery" and William Wheelock's dry goods businesses routinely featured hosiery among their advertised products.
+And note that William Wheelock's middle name is also that of William Snedeker's wife, Lois Almy (Pine) Snedeker, Mary Ann's sister.

 <div class="cols">
 {{% fig "staten-island/1858-09-04-The-Evening-Post-New-York-NY-p2" "350" /%}}
 {{% fig "staten-island/1859-02-17-The-New-York-Times-New-York-NY-p5" "350" /%}}
 </div>

+{{% fig "wheelock/1862-04-14-New-York-Daily-Herald-p5" "500" /%}}

 Bliss, Douglass, Wheelock & Co. and the successor firm of Bliss Wheelock & Kelly were dry goods jobbers that operated concurrently with Mary Ann's brother-in-law William Snedeker's business, also listed as dry goods jobbers, several blocks south of Bliss et. al.